Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Introduction

 The results in ref. \cite{finn:2016} which motivated the use of the reflecting connectivity in ref. \cite{tsigkri:2017} are also on the basis of the present study.
 The brain neuron network analysis in \cite{finn:2016} addresses the connectivity profiles for the identification of an individual, on the basis of eight functional networks.
 In order to quantify edgewise contributions for the identification of an individual the authors suggested a measure termed Differential Power (DP).
 The DP value quantifies how ``characteristic'' a particular edge tends to be.
 DP connections that characterize a) individuals across conditions or b) across individuals regardless of condition, appear between regions in one hemisphere and regions in the other hemisphere, arranged diagonally opposite to each other.
 These diagonal edges (connections) are characteristic of each individual and are good candidates for identifying individuals (fingerprints).
 In the opposite case, the measure Group Consistency (denoted by $\Phi$) was introduced which quantifies the consistency of a connection within a subject and across a group. $\Phi$ connections that are consistent across a group, appear to link the two hemispheres perpendicularly to the plane separating them.
 They are common to all individuals, they constitute the major parts of connections and consequently cannot be used to identify individuals.

 Following the study on the reflecting connectivity which gave rise to subthreshold oscillations \cite{tsigkri:2017} and which was inspired by the $\Phi$ connections of Ref. \cite{finn:2016}, we now turn to diagonal and nonlocal coupling schemes, inspired by the DP connections in the same reference.
-Each neuron will be now connected with $2R_{diag}$ neurons symmetrically distributed across a standard mirror diagonal of the ring.
+Each neuron will be now connected with $2R_{diag}$ neurons symmetrically distributed across a standard mirror diameter of the ring (symmetry about the center).
 We also consider combined nonlocal-diagonal linking were each element is linked with a number of neurons $R_{nl}$ on its left and $R_{nl}$ on its right in addition to the diagonal ones.
 This is inspired by the fact that neurons can be simultaneously interconnected in their structural areas and functionally linked with other regions of the brain as indicated in \cite{omelchenko:2011}.
-We will show that combined nonlocal-diagonal connectivity gives rise to interesting bi-leveled chimeras where two levels of synchronization appear and the incoherent regions are located between them.
+The novelty of the present study lies not only in the use of the particular, biologically-inspired connectivities, but also on the novel synchronization phenomena induced.
+Namely, a) the appearance of solitary states which gradually give rise to chimera states as the coupling strength increases, b) the interesting bi-leveled chimeras where two levels of synchronization appear and the incoherent regions are located between them and c) the inversion of coherence for large values of the coupling strength $\sigma$: for small (large) values of $\sigma$ the frequency of the coherent regions is lower (higher) than the incoherent ones.

 This work is organized as follows: In section \ref{sec:LIF} we recapitulate the main properties of the single LIF model and we introduce the nonlocal and diagonal coupling.
 In section \ref{sec:diagonal} we explore the network synchronization motifs when simple diagonal connectivity is assigned.
 In section \ref{sec:combined} A and B we scan the parameter space and discuss the effects of the combined connectivity scheme on the dynamical behavior of the system.
 In section \ref{sec:critical} we scan the parameter region where bi-leveled synchronous domains appear and we discuss the mechanisms responsible for this effect.
 In the concluding section we propose future steps of this study and we summarize our main results.